Portablefire22/Kitten-rs/readme.md

 **probably** contained within a single folder, and the only real exception is the about page since that is just a free-standing "about.md" file.

-A fair warning, any non-visible projects are excluded
+A fair warning, any non-visible projects are excluded for a reason and are either: garbage, unfinished, crude, and most likely all of the above.

 I should probably update the site to something a bit more modern on the backend, but something about the simplicity speaks to me and I don't know if I want to get rid of that